-Little Richard dies aged 87 | UNCUT
+Bob Dylan pays tribute to Little Richard: "He was my shining star" | UNCUT

 Little Richard was among the first group of inductees into the Rock and Roll Hall of Fame in 1986, and in the same year he was inducted into the Songwriters Hall of Fame.
 He was also the recipient of a Lifetime Achievement Award from the Recording Academy in 1993.

-Among the many tributes paid to Richard, are those from Mick Jagger, Keith Richards, Ringo Starr, Jimmy Page, Brian Wilson, Iggy Pop and Steve Van Zandt.
+Among the many other tributes paid to Richard, are those from Mick Jagger, Keith Richards, Ringo Starr, Jimmy Page, Brian Wilson, Iggy Pop and Steve Van Zandt.

 — Mick Jagger (@MickJagger) May 9, 2020